vitebook/vitebook/.github/contributing.md

 $: pnpm build client

 # Run build and watch for changes to rebuild in any of the packages in the `packages/` directory.
-$: pnpm build client -- --watch
+$: pnpm run build client --watch

 # Build all packages in the `packages/` directory.
 $: pnpm build:all